icfnext/harbor/README.md

 ###### Structural Page

+A Structural Page is one which is not intended to be navigated to by an end user.
+Such pages may serve a number of purposes such as serving as path place holders, country/language pages, etc.  Structural pages to not show up in navigations or other page listings of that type.

+###### Content Page

+A Content Page is any page which is not a Home Page, a Section Landing Page, or a Structural Page.
+There is no separate mixin type for Content Page.

 ###### Page Types in Template Definitions

 Page templates must define their respective page types on the `jcr:content` template node.
 The following is